A little bit of spit can help us make a healthier world!

 Spit for Science 2

-From June 2019-September 2021, we will be inviting 30,000 children and adolescents visiting the Ontario Science Centre (OSC) to become Junior Scientists as part of research project called Spit for Science.
+We are inviting 30,000 children and adolescents visiting the Ontario Science Centre (OSC) to become Junior Scientists as part of research project called Spit for Science.

 This study is a continuation of Spit for Science 1 that ran at the Ontario Science Centre in 2008-2009.
 Spit for Science 2 will expand on Spit for Science 1 in four important ways, by: